 In the wild, they’re on their own and pass away early.

 Learn more about common bearded dragon diseases in our article here.

 How Long Does A Bearded Dragon Live As A Pet?

-As a pet, expect the bearded dragon to live a longer 10 years up to 15 years in some cases.
+As a pet, you should expect your bearded dragon to live a lot longer than they would in the wild.